Being happy to take creative liberties with their lyrics, My Little Airport paints vivid waves of emotions through their heartfelt indie pop tunes.

 P: Now that we’ve matured a bit, there is this nostalgia that grows from within me and makes me want to help preserve the good things in Hong Kong.
 For example, we covered these old Canto songs like 青春舞曲2000 live, as these oldie hits probably are unheard of amongst the younger generations.
 It’s a song from the compilation album called Huang Hou Da Dao Dong by Music Factory in the 90s.
 It’s quite meaningful and I want to share it with others.

 N: I didn’t come from a creative background, I started to become more aware of what creative freedom means only after I met Ah P. A decade ago, I just found being in a band is a fun thing to do.
 You got to wear your favourite T-shirt and play a gig in front of say three people, it was still very enjoyable.
 Last year when we played at MacPherson Stadium, I wore a fabulous dress… But that only made me think, what’s most important is the performance instead of the wardrobe.
-So in that regards, I feel like it’s the same.
+So in that regard, I feel like it’s the same.

 Still, as MLA progresses and evolves to a point where we no longer have to separate music from work and pleasure from survival, where we can still manage to make ends meet by making music, there comes more fundamental and practical things to consider.
 I wouldn’t have thought that Ah P would learn Photoshop, Adobe Illustrator from scratch, and even make prints and T-shirts.